locxter/jgswpzzlbt/README.md

 - 100% cooling from the second layer on
 - Zig zag support and 5mm raft, where necessary

+## How to create a jigsaw puzzle

+As this robot uses a special simplified type of jigsaw puzzles, you have to create the puzzles to solve with it yourself.
+You can simply use the given example puzzle by going to a photo shop (they offer a way better print quality than an average home printer), printing the file `reference-with-cutting-lines.png` in the common 15x10cm format and cutting it into pieces, but creating your own puzzle entirely isn't to difficult either.
+To do so you need to create a reference image of the whole jigsaw puzzle, a variant of this image with cutting lines as well as part images to help with labeling the cut parts later on.
+Then just print it out in your desired size and cut it into pieces (keep in mind that the parts shouldn't get to small to work properly).

 ## How to use it

-After installing all the necessary tools and libraries mentioned above as well as building the hardware, you can flash the firmware to the MKS Base motherboard via the Arduino IDE and compile the camera calibration, manual control and main program with cmake.
+After installing all the necessary tools and libraries mentioned above as well as building the hardware, you can flash the firmware to the MKS Base motherboard via the Arduino IDE and compile the camera calibration, manual control and main program with CMake.
 Then test the whole system with the manual control program.
-If everything works correctly the next step is to perform the automatic camera calibration.
+If everything works correctly, the next step is to perform the automatic camera calibration.
 Finally you can run the dang awesome thing with the main software to solve some puzzles!